Paying Fees and Registering

 - Log in to your STU-VIEW account, select Registration Services, and then follow the links to withdraw from your program.

 - Write a letter stating your intention to withdraw, and including your student ID number and the program code.
-This withdrawal request must be signed and submitted to the Office of the Registrar:
+This withdrawal request must be sent from the students George brown college email to email@example.com.

 If you have applied for an OSAP loan, you must also inform Financial Assistance (OSAP) of your decision to withdraw.